JuliaDiff/SparseDiffTools.jl/README.md

 It will default to a greedy distance 1 coloring, though if your special matrix type has more information, like is a `Tridiagonal` or `BlockBandedMatrix`, the color vector will be analytically calculated instead.
-The variable argument partition_by_rows allows you to partition the Jacobian on the basis of rows instead of column and generate a corresponding coloring vector, which can be used for reverse-mode AD.
+The variable argument `partition_by_rows` allows you to partition the Jacobian on the basis of rows instead of columns and generate a corresponding coloring vector which can be used for reverse-mode AD.
 Default value is false.

 The result is a vector which assigns a color to each row of the matrix.